Alfresco/docs-alfresco/content-services/latest/support/index.md

 Choose a combination of products to build your own Supported Stack.
 If anything is unclear then please [contact Support]({% link support/latest/contact.md %}).

-> **Note:** Alfresco only supports the leading edge.
-Check Hyland Community for the latest available Service Packs.
+> **Note:** To get the latest security fixes and updates for the Alfresco integrations and applications listed below, use the latest Service Pack for the listed product version.
+See the Alfresco Software Downloads page in [Hyland Community](https://community.hyland.com/customer-portal/downloads/alfresco){:target="_blank"} for the latest Service Pack versions.

 {% capture twenty-three-two %}